Quotations, cartoon, an overview, puzzle,

-Goddesses exist; most Christians believe that one God out of the thousands of deities who have been worshipped by humanity exists, and that he is a Trinity.
+Most Christians believe that one god out of the thousands of deities who have been worshipped by humanity exists.
+Further, most believe that the single Godhead is a Trinity who includes three persons.

-Whatever the other thousands of deities are, they are not Gods.
+Whatever the other thousands of deities are, they are not believed to be gods.
 Although the numerical difference

 is much less that 0.1%, the philosophical difference is immense.